Anna Babaji Latthe: Career

 Latthe was appointed as the advisor of Chhatrapati Rajaram III of Kolhapur State in 1925.
 After the retirement of Dewan Raghunathrao Sabnis, he was appointed as Dewan of Kolhapur.
 He was nominated by the Chamber of Princes Special Organisation to attend the Round Table Conference.
-He resigned as the Dewan in 1931 and settled in Belgaum.
+He resigned as the Dewan in 1931 and settled in Belgaum where was elected to the District School Board, District Local Board, and then to the Belgaum Municipality.